This is a blog about music, photography, history, and culture.

 After the 1916 season, Anita the dancing violinist, disappeared from burlesque theater notices.
 I have been unable to find Anna Koeberle Schuler in any documents or records except for the 1930 and 1940 censuses so I can't present a very definitive biography for her.
 I know nothing about her parents, her marriage, her children, or even when she died.
 Not everything can be uncovered in the newspaper archives.

-I'm intrigued that she remained a musician and played in orchestra.
+I'm intrigued that she remained a musician and played in an orchestra.
 But what kind?
 Did she join a women's orchestra?
 A society dance orchestra?
 A country music radio band?
 More research is required.
 Perhaps her violin teacher remembers.

 But just being able to give Anita's photograph a full name and place her burlesque stage career in the context of her time is reward enough for me.